Survivors and investigators are spending Thanksgiving questioning the motive behind a mass shooting in a Virginia Walmart that left 6 workers dead | KRDO

 In Chesapeake, the horror began less than an hour before the store was set to close after a busy holiday shopping day.

-Jessie Wilczewski, who was recently hired, told CNN she was in an employee meeting when she saw the shooter pointing a gun at those in the break room as he stood near the doorway.
+Jessie Wilczewski, who was recently hired, told CNN she was in a regularly scheduled meeting in the break room when she saw the shooter in the doorway pointing a gun.

-Initially, she didn’t think what she was seeing was real.
-But then she felt her chest pounding and her ears ringing as a torrent of gunshots erupted, she said.
+Initially, she didn’t think what she was seeing was real, but then she felt her chest pounding and her ears ringing as a torrent of gunshots erupted, she said.
+At first, it “didn’t register as real,” she said, until the sound of the shots reverberated through her chest.

-Wilczewski hid under a table as the gunman walked away down a nearby hallway.
-She could see some of her coworkers were on the floor or lying on chairs — all still and some likely dead, she said.
-But she stayed because she didn’t want to leave them alone.
+Wilczewski hid under a table as the gunman walked down a nearby hallway.
+She could see some of her coworkers on the floor or lying on chairs — all still and some likely dead, she said.
+She stayed because she didn’t want to leave them alone.

 Briana Tyler, also a newly hired employee, had just begun her shift when the gunfire erupted.

-“It wasn’t a break in between them to where you could really try to process it,” she said.

-Tyler said the shooter had a “blank stare on his face” as he looked around the room and shot at people.
+The shooter had a “blank stare on his face” as he looked around the room and shot at people, Tyler said.

-“There were people just dropping to the floor,” Tyler said.
-“Everybody was screaming, gasping.
-And yeah, he just walked away after that and just continued throughout the store and just kept shooting.”
+“There were people just dropping to the floor,” she said.
+“Everybody was screaming, gasping, and yeah, he just walked away after that and just continued throughout the store and just kept shooting.”

 What we know about the suspect

-CNN spoke with other employees who said the shooter displayed some disturbing behavior in the past.
+The shooter displayed some disturbing behavior in the past, other employees said.

 Shaundrayia Reese, who worked with the shooter from 2015 to 2018, described him as a loner.